Krittika20/EmailClassifierers/README.md

 # Mini-ML-Projects
-Mini Projects on ML algorithms
+Classifying Email with help of various ML algorithms .